 Preliminary research also suggests that there may be a role to play in BPD treatment for medications that modify glutamatergic, opioid, and oxytocinergic neurotransmitter systems.

-In some cases (such as attempted suicide), people with BPD require intense treatment in specialist environments, such as hospitals and psychiatric clinics.
 Often, inpatient treatment will be a combination of medication and psychotherapy sessions.
-It is rare for people to be hospitalized with BPD for a long time; most people only require partial hospitalization or a day treatment program.
+It is rare for a person to be hospitalized with BPD for a long time.
+Most people only need partial hospitalization or a day treatment program.